-Bad answers: "In your job."
-"I hate that question."
+Bad answers: "In your job" or "I hate that question."

 Do You Work Well With Others?

-Bad answers: "My co-workers didn't like me, but I think it was because they were intimidated by me."
-"I get along with most people, but others really aggravate me."
+Bad answers: "My co-workers didn't like me, but I think it was because they were intimidated by me" or "I get along with most people, but others really aggravate me."

 Why Should We Hire You?

-Bad answers: "I'm the best one for the job."
-"I am great with people and a hard worker."
+Bad answers: "I'm the best one for the job" or "I am great with people and a hard worker."

-Rather than being so vague, when faced with the question of why you should be hired, be ready to mention six assets that will help you to succeed in the job.
-Be ready to reference examples of how you have applied those strengths to add value in various work, school or volunteer scenarios.
+Rather than being so vague, when faced with the question of why you should be hired, be ready to mention the specific assets or qualifications you possess that will help you succeed in the job.
+Be ready to reference examples of how you have applied those strengths to add value in various work, school, or volunteer scenarios.